rakeshprok/Coffee_Sales_DataAnalysis_MSExcel/README.md

 By the end, I not only had a polished dashboard but also a story: how raw orders can become insights about seasonality, customer concentration, or product mix.
 This mirrors the real-world workflow of a data analyst—cleaning, modeling, analyzing, and finally communicating results in a way others can act on.

-*From raw rows to real insights—that’s how this project turned a simple dataset into a story worth telling.*